ingelity/react-components-generator/README.md

 # react-components-generator
-Automation for creating different types of React components
+Easily configurable and extendable automation tool for creating different types of React components.

 ### Usage
 ```